 Buyers ask whether screening meets lease requirements and whether insurance expects specific fencing or hours.
 They ask whether materials stored outdoors overnight appear in current leases.
 Pair pavement questions with outdoor storage for commercial properties so answers stay consistent with zoning summaries in the packet.

-Environmental and roof questions buyers want in plain language
+Environmental and roof questions in plain language

 Compressed calendars do not remove environmental or roof risk.
 They change how questions are phrased.
-Buyers ask whether phase one summaries note recognized conditions, not whether the site is contaminated in the abstract.
+Buyers ask whether phase one summaries note recognized conditions—not whether the site is contaminated in the abstract.
 They ask roof age and recent capital projects in years and scope, not whether the roof looks fine from the parking lot.

 Power and loading questions that survive a rushed afternoon